icinganalysis/icinganalysis.github.io/content/basics/flight_basics.md

 This can affect the aerodynamic performance of the aircraft.

 Ice crystals from clouds can also affect aircraft.
-These do not usually cause ice on the wing leadinge edge, but can accumulate in small passages, such as those in airspeed instruments and some engine components.
+These do not usually cause ice on the wing leadinge edge, but can accumulate in small passages, such as those in air data instruments and some engine components.

 >High Ice Water Content (HIWC) is a relatively new icing hazard, at least from the standpoint of research and understanding.
 HIWC refers to high-altitude ice crystals, which may exist in the tops and anvils of